 What is a Foreign Limited Liability Company?

-A Connecticut foreign LLC refers to an LLC that was formed in another state but wants to operate physically in Connecticut.
+A Connecticut foreign LLC is an LLC formed in another state but wants to operate physically in Connecticut.
 Physically operating means having a presence, such as having an office or hiring an employee.

 What is a Professional Limited Liability Company?

 Businesses requiring state licensing in the state of Connecticut, such as attorneys, landscape architects, podiatrists, physical therapists, accountants, etc., can file as a Professional Limited Liability Company (sometimes referred to as a Professional LLC or PLLC) instead of an LLC.
-Filing for a PLLC is very similar to that of an LLC.
+Filing for a PLLC is very similar to filing for an LLC.

 Related: What is a professional LLC?